Softmax as Linear Attention in the Large-Prompt Regime: a Measure-based Perspective: Concentration of softmax attention

 \section{Concentration of softmax attention}

-In this section, we draw a connection between a softmax-based attention layer with a finite-length prompt and an attention layer that would have received an infinite number of input tokens.
+In this section, we draw a connection between a softmax-based attention layer with a finite-length prompt and an attention layer that would have received an infinite number of input tokens, i.e., the full token distribution.